baratgabor/LeakysBlueprinter/README.md

 # Leaky's Blueprinter

-This is Windows desktop app (.Net/C#/WPF) for Space Engineers, made for the purpose of analyzing local blueprint files and executing various actions on them, for example:
+This is a Windows desktop app for Space Engineers, made for the purpose of analyzing local blueprint files and executing various operations on them, for example:
 - Repairing block damages and completing blocks
 - Deleting deformations
 - Changing block colors